SylviaRemington/fans-first-fun-feed-backend/README.md

 <hr>

 ## Utilizing Express JWT Auth Template
-### --As per class suggestion for more ease creating backend.--
+### --As per class suggestion for more ease creating backend api--

 ## About